Daron976/portfolio/README.md

 - Choose any browser from the options that appear

 ### Access
-- In order to access the wedsite online please copy and paste this link in your browser "https://daron976.github.io/Daron-WIafe-Software-Developer.github.io/"
+- In order to access the wedsite online please click this link [live demo](https://daron976.github.io/Daron-WIafe-Software-Developer.github.io/)

 ## Author/s